krystyna26/GraphQL/README.md

 }
 }
 ```
-and run
+and run it.

-go to pgAdmin and refresh schema
-schema/defaults$defaults/Tables/User (right click view/edit data -> All rows)
+Go to pgAdmin and refresh schema: schema/defaults$defaults/Tables/User (right click view/edit data -> All rows)

-create another user in playground and refresh pgAdmin to see another user being added into db
+Create another user in playground and refresh pgAdmin to see another user being added into db

 new playground:
 ```